 In addition to the main academic areas, alternative schools are required to provide instructional programs and special services to meet the needs of the at-risk population they serve.
 The instructional programs include:

-Special services may include social services, i.e. officers of the court or social workers, or a day care center.
+Special services may include social services, i.e. officers of the court or social workers, a day care center, and all services in accordance with the student’s Individualized Education Program.

 Alternative schools are accredited independently or as part of the traditional high school.
 Regardless of the method for accreditation, the credits earned at an accredited alternative school can transfer to another accredited school.